thisisxvr/ds-and-a/mergesort/README.md

 - Any compare-based sorting algorithm must use at least lg ( *N* ! ) ~ *N* lg *N* compares in the worst-case.
 - Optimal algorithm = Mergesort.
   - With respect to number of compares (time). **Not** optimal with respect to space.

+## Rules of the Game Addendum: Stability
+- A stable sort preserves the relative order of items with equal keys.
+- Which sorts are stable? — Insertion sort and mergesort (but not selection sort or shellsort).
+  - Even then, need to carefully check code ("less than" vs. "less than or equal to").
+- As long as equal items never move past each other (e.g. in insertion sort), the sort is stable.
+- Sort that aren't stable typically involve some long-distance exchange that might move an item past some equal item (e.g. selection sort, shellsort).

+---

 ### Assignment: [Collinear Points](collinear-points/)